jimDragon/RUTC-Webpage/README.md

 how the placement of the card is being determined, otherwise it will not work*

 The `card.html` include is used for displaying cards in the `carousel.html` include.
 Each card represents a page that you can navigate to (only from the card).
 It is also automatically generated from the frontmatter variables of the page you want to redirect to.
 These are: [card_category, card_cover, card_title, card_description ]

+## New stuff

+Image galleries are handled as folders with static files.
+See more here: https://mademistakes.com/notes/static-files/

+Added gallery include that serves the purpose of serving static file galleries and nothing else. `carousel.html` != `gallery.html`
+Gallery include takes as a parameter the category front matter attribute and matches it with the folder path.
+For example `assets/img/{{ category }}/`.